suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/Planning/Silhouette coefficient.md

 points := JOIN(samples, labels,LEFT.wi = RIGHT.wi and LEFT.id = RIGHT.id);
 ~~~
 #### Part 1 : Calculating a value for all samples
-To calculate the a value for all samples, we first form all pairs of points within a cluster, and in the process find the square of the distance between their number values for each number (coordinate).
+To calculate the a value for all samples, all pairs of points within a cluster are formed, and in the process the square of the distance between their number values for each number (coordinate) is found.

 ~~~
 a1 := JOIN(samples, samples,